Cardiff Parkway railway station: Origins

 Cardiff Parkway Developments Ltd had applied for a station as part of the New Stations Fund 2, but it was unsuccessful.
 The station is to serve a new business park and would fit in with the proposed South Wales Metro.
-The new station is to be located south of the existing St Mellons Business Park in Cardiff, with the location of the station between Newport Road and Newport stations.
+The new station is to be located south of the existing St Mellons Business Park in Cardiff.

-On 13 July 2017, it was announced that the station would be privately built rather than public and would not need the same system of approval than if it was publicly built.
+On 13 July 2017, it was announced that the station would be privately built rather than public and would not need the same system of approval as if it was publicly built.
 On 19 July 2017, it was announced the station had received funding of £30 million and was due to open in February 2020.
 The station is expected to cost around £120m and aims to secure 8 services an hour to Cardiff and Newport, as well as mainline services to other parts of the UK, including London and Bristol.

 The plans are to skew the two relief lines to the south to allow an island platform to be built in the middle of the four tracks, plus platforms on either side.

-If Cardiff Parkway opens it will be the first station on the main line between Cardiff and Newport since Marshfield Station closed in 1959.
+If Cardiff Parkway opens it will be the first station on the main line between Cardiff and Newport since Marshfield railway station closed in 1959.